CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 Hands-On 1
 =========================================
-Which group of plants has a higher average uptake rate, chilled plants or nonchilled plants?
+Which group of plants (chilled or nonchilled) has a higher average CO2 uptake rate and by how much?

 ```r